 The New Inn

 Stop three is The New Inn, just a few doors down.
 It’s by no means massive – in fact, those over 6-foot might want to duck – but this old school favourite manages to build up quite an atmosphere when all The Otley Run groups bound in.
-You can get a decent pub grub feed in here, should you need a fill, but if it gets busy, head straight to the bar which is chock full of quality local ales.
+You can get decent pub grub in here should you need a fill, but if it gets busy, head straight to the bar which is chock-full of quality local ales.
 Want to mix it up?
 They’ve got a vast spirits collection too.

 The New Inn, 68 Otley Road, Headingley, Leeds, West Yorkshire, LS6 4BA.